sanposhiho/gomockhandler/README.md

 //go:generate mockgen -source=$GOFILE -destination=mock_$GOFILE -package=$GOPACKAG
 ```

-But, it will take long time to execute `go generate ./...` for the project has many files.
+But, it will take long time to generate a log of mocks with `go generate ./...`, because `go generate` executes mockgen one by one.

 And we cannot easily check if mock is up-to-date.